erezhasson/resume-push-button/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Boiled egg timer is one my first react projects, maily used for practicing front-end elements and animations.
+Resume Push Button is one my first react projects, maily used for practicing front-end elements and animations.

 ### Built With